2019 European Parliament election in the United Kingdom

 Brexit was the central issue of the election campaign; arguments were made that it was a proxy for a second Brexit referendum.
-The election was won by the Brexit Party who won the most votes and became the largest single national party in the European Parliament, being the dominant choice of those who had voted to leave the European Union.
-The votes of those who had voted to remain were more fragmented: the Liberal Democrats made substantial gains, finishing second nationally, while the Green Party of England and Wales and Scottish National Party also improved on their 2014 results; however, Change UK failed to win any seats.
-Compared to the 2014 result, the Labour Party suffered heavy losses, while the Conservative Party lost all but four of its MEPs.
+The election was won by the Brexit Party, which won the most votes and became the largest single national party in the European Parliament, being the dominant choice of those who had voted to leave the European Union.
+The votes of those who had voted to remain were more fragmented: the Liberal Democrats made substantial gains, finishing second nationally, while the Scottish National Party (SNP) and the Green Party of England and Wales also improved on their results from the 2014 election; however, Change UK failed to win any seats.
+The Conservative Party lost all but four of its MEPs, while the Labour Party too suffered heavy losses.
 The previously dominant UK Independence Party failed to elect any MEPs.

 In Northern Ireland, the Republican pro-Remain Sinn Féin and the Unionist pro-Leave Democratic Unionist Party both held their seats, while the Ulster Unionist Party lost its seat to the pro-Remain non-sectarian Alliance Party.
-In Scotland, the Scottish National Party elected three MEPs, while Labour lost both its MEPs and failed to win a seat in Scotland at a European election for the first time in its history.
+In Scotland, the SNP elected three MEPs, while Labour lost both its MEPs and failed to win a seat in Scotland at a European election for the first time in its history.
 In Wales, the Brexit Party became the largest party, while the nationalist, pro-Remain Plaid Cymru came second.
 The Liberal Democrats became the largest party in London.

 The election was the first national poll in the United Kingdom since December 1910 in which a successor party to the Liberal Party reached higher than third place in the number of votes or seats, and the first ever national election in which the Conservative Party received less than 10% of the votes cast.